 Em is a post-doctoral fellow at the APPLY Lab.
 She is interested in how the ways in which we present information influence attention and learning.
 Her current work focuses on digital readability, specifically how varying font features affects typo detection.
 Em completed her PhD in the Department of Psychology at University of Toronto (St. George) under the supervision of Dr. Michael Mack.
 Outside of work, Em is an avid backcountry camper, reader, and (amateur) birder.

-Silvia is an incoming first-year graduate student at the University of Toronto Mississauga.
+Silvia is a second-year graduate student at the University of Toronto Mississauga.
 She joined the APPLY Lab in May 2021, and is working on a project examining how different variable fonts affect readbility.